Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 | **Operator**         | Org-Admin     | APIs of its own organization | Such a user will only see the APIs that belong to the same organization as himself. |
 | **Operator**         | User          | APIs of its own organization | The same rules apply as for the Org-Admin |

-### Setup API-Manager user in API-Gateway Manager
+#### Setup API-Manager user in API-Gateway Manager

 To give API-Manager users a limited access to the API Traffic Monitor, the user must be configured in the API-Gateway manager with the same login name as in the API Manager.
 Here, for example, an LDAP connection can be a simplification.
-None of his roles must contain the permission: `adminusers_modify`.
+None of his roles must contain the permission: `adminusers_modify` otherwise he is considered as admin and will see all traffic.
 A suitable standard role is the `API Gateway Operator role`.
 You can, of course, create additional roles in the API Gateway Manager to adjust the user's rights according to your needs.

+#### Customize user authorization

+By default, the organization of the API-Manager user is used for authorization to the Traffic-Monitor.
+This means that the user only sees traffic from his own organization (multi-organization is not yet supported).
+From a technical point of view, an additional filter clause is added to the Elasticsearch query, which results in a restricted result set.
+An example:
+`{ term: { "serviceContext.apiOrg": "Org-A" }}`
+Since version 2.0.0, it is alternatively possible to use an external HTTP service for authorization instead of the API Manager organizations, to restrict the Elasticsearch result based on other criterias.
+To customize user authorization, you need to configure an appropriate configuration file as in the following example:
+`AUTHZ_CONFIG=./config/my-authorization-config-ext-http.js`

+In this configuration, which also contains corresponding Javascript code, necessary parameters and code are stored, for example to parse the response and to adjust the Elasticsearch query.
+You can find an example in the folder: [config/authorization-config-sample.js](config/authorization-config-sample.js)

+Once this configuration is stored, the API Manager Organization based authorization will be replaced.

+Please note: Besides the API-Manager Organization autorization only `externalHTTP` is currently supported.
+If you have further use-cases please create an issue describing the use-case/requirements.

 <p align="right"><a href="#table-of-content">Top</a></p>